HomeBlog

 Easily replay your caregivers' daily routes and see more details using breadcrumbing technology

 • HIPAA & EVV compliance.
 Timeero has taken the necessary steps to meet the standards set by the Health Insurance Portability and Accountability Act (HIPAA) for protecting sensitive patient data.
 And, if some of your services are Medicare-funded, your agency must be compliant and have an electronic visit verification system.
-Timeero ensures that compliance, too.
+Timeero EVV software ensures that compliance, too.

 Timeero segmented tracking feature